ept-team/equinor-ctf-2022/writeups/Educational/rip/LonerTeam/README.md

 We find the offset for overwriting the RIP-register to be 120 using [find_offset.py](find_offset.py).

-We find the address of the assembly *ret*-instruction using ROPgadget (this step can be omitted, but will work with it included as well)
+We find the address of the assembly *ret*-instruction using ROPgadget (this step can possibly be omitted, but will work with it included as well)
 ```bash
 $ ROPgadget --binary rip --only ret
 Gadgets information